ocupop/dart4web/src/_tutorials/get-data/fetch-data.md

 ## What next?

-* If you skipped the
+* If you haven't yet read
   [Asynchronous Programming: Futures]({{site.dartlang}}/tutorials/language/futures)
-  tutorial, we highly recommend that you go back and learn about Futures before going any further.